 WHAT WORK RELATED CLOTHING EXPENSES CAN I CLAIM?

-When it comes to what you wear to work, there are some clothes-related deductions you can claim, including the cost of buying and cleaning occupation-specific clothing such as:
+When it comes to what you wear to work, there are some clothes-related deductions you can claim, including the cost of buying and cleaning clothing that is not suitable for everyday wear such as:

 Clothing that easily identifies your occupation, like checked chef trousers